mirceaulinic/salt-sproxy/docs/opts.rst

     Whether should return the entire output at once, or for every device separately as they return.

+.. option:: --jid

+    .. versionadded:: 2019.12.0

+    Pass a custom JID (Job ID) to be used instead of generating one.

 .. option:: --cache-grains

     Cache the collected Grains.
 Beware that this option overwrites the existing